qochieng/LP2-Classification-Project/README.md

 A Machine Learning project that analyzes a Telco churn data to train our program and help answer a few questions.

+## Features Explanation:

  The following describes the columns present in the data.

 * Gender -- Whether the customer is a male or a female
 * SeniorCitizen -- Whether a customer is a senior citizen or not